deepray-AI/deepray/CONTRIBUTING.md

 You can import some common types from [deepray/utils/types.py](deepray/utils/types.py).

-We recommend adding types if you add a new class/function to Addons' public API, but we don't enforce it.
+We recommend adding types if you add a new class/function to Deepray' public API, but we don't enforce it.

 Since adding type hints can be hard, especially for people who are not